Top 10 party Games

 9 – Once totally chilled, carefully break the bark into pieces using your hand.
 I recommend putting one hand right behind or beside the “basketball hoop” on the bark when you break it to maintain the hoops.
 If you just break freeform, you’ll likely end up breaking most of the hoops and then it’s just delicious bark.

-Once the bark is broken into pieces, serve with any other party snacks you picked up at Kroger or any of these game day recipes!
+Once the bark is broken into pieces, serve with any other party snacks!

 Breaking bark to put in basketball party favors